tamlut-modnys/curriculum/hsl-23-2/hsl5/hsl5.md

 ![](Images/010.png)

-Since in Nock (which underlies Hoon), both code and data are binary trees of numbers, it would be nice to store a binary tree at some location and say, this is code that you can pull out and run later whenever you wish.
+Since both code and data are binary trees of numbers, it would be nice to store a binary tree at some location and say, this is code that you can pull out and run later whenever you wish.
 This is precisely what cores allow you to do.

 A core is simply a pattern for storing both code as data, and data as data in a binary tree.
 It's as simple as can be.
 The code as data goes on the left side, and the data as data goes on the right.